Bort-Millipede/PS2Linux_BrainDump/Tips and Tricks/README.md

 ## Hardware-Specific Tips

+**Dedicated PS2 Memory Card:** PS2 Linux requires a memory card for storing the kernel(s).
+If using an official 8MB memory card, the author recommends using a dedicated memory card just for PS2 Linux.
+This is because PS2 Linux will rapidly use up all space on the memory card (for kernels, ramdisks, etc.).

 **USB Keyboard and Mouse:** The official Playstation 2 Keyboard (SCPH-10240) and Mouse (SCPH-10230) are not required to use PS2 Linux.
 However, the author recommends obtaining an official Playstation 2 Keyboard if possible, as the device contains an onboard USB port for a USB mouse.
 This leaves one USB port on the Playstation 2 console free for use with other devices (such as those described [HERE](../USB&#32;Devices)).

 ## Install-Specific Tips